pouya-abbassi/PouyaCode/content/executable-size-of-different-compilers.md

 Here we only examine compilers that produce *native code*, not the ones with *bytecode* output.

 This article is not original.
-I saw the same written by Artem on dev.to website, but his post is somehow removed and it's now a 404 page and I couldn't contact him to ask for the fix.
+I saw the something similar written by Artem on dev.to website, but his post is somehow removed and it's now a 404 page and I couldn't contact him to ask for the fix.
 (You can still see his work on [Wayback Machine](https://web.archive.org/web/20210508020101/https://dev.to/aakatev/executable-size-rust-go-c-and-c-1bna))

-I made this content because I think we need some reference for future articles on PouyaCode.net.
+I made this content because I think we need some reference for future articles on my website; Bear in mind that this is *not* an actual competition.
+I'm not using optimization flags (like `-Os` for gcc and clang) when not needed, and also I'm not going to `strip` the output of these compilers.

+This is just a showcase on how much stuff are automatically packed inside our executable program.

+My original plan was to write more complex codes, but maybe for now we can just compare simple codes that only do one simple thing.
+I might add more projects for each language in the future.

+Every programmer starts their carrier with the good old `hello world` program.
+So let's dig in!

+All source codes, plus a `makefile` is available on [my github account](https://github.com/pouya-abbassi/executable-size).

 ### System configuration